palewire/first-automated-chart/docs/index.md

 [![](_static/datawrapper-chart-types.png)](https://developer.datawrapper.de/docs/chart-types)

-In this case, the data seems well suit for a column chart, with one vertical bar for each year's arrest total.
+In this case, the data seems well suited for a column chart, with one vertical bar for each year's arrest total.
 The documentation tells us that the code for that is "column-chart."

 Connecting to the API and creating your first chart is as simple as passing our three required inputs — a headline, a chart type and a DataFrame — into the `create_chart` method of the `dw` object.